keboola/developers-docs/overview/api/index.md

 All our [KBC components](/overview/) have a public API on [apiary](https://apiary.io/).
 For sending requests to our API, we recommend either the Apiary Console or Postman Client.
 Most of our APIs take and produce data in JSON format.
-Many of them require a *Storage API token* which is entered in the `X-StorageApi-Token` header.
+Many of them require a *Storage API token*, which is entered in the `X-StorageApi-Token` header.

 ## Apiary Console
 Send requests to our API directly from the Apiary console by clicking on **Switch to console** or **Try**.